JetBrains/jetbrains_guide/src/pages/tutorials/in_depth_testing/obtain_coverage_statistics/index.md

 which is now 62%.

 For more detailed visualization, press Alt-Ctrl-F6` (Win/Linux) or `Alt-Command-F6` (macOS), then specify `Car.py` as the target script.
-In the left gutter, green color indicates the code line that are covered with tests, and red indicates the lines that are not covered yet.
+In the left gutter, the green color indicates the code lines that are covered with tests, and the red color indicates the lines that are not covered yet.

 ![Code coverage of the car.py file](screenshots/test_coverage_gutter.png)

- This visualization might be particularly helpful when you need to decide, which parts of your code need new tests.
+ This visualization might be particularly helpful when you need to decide, which parts of your code need more tests.

  You can alter the colors in the **Settings/Preferences** dialog.
 Select  **Editor | Color Scheme | General**, expand the **Line Coverage** item in the list of settings, and specify